J. K. Rowling Biography

-J. K. Rowling began her career in the early 1990s, writing on restaurant napkins and drinking cups of espresso while her newborn baby daughter, Jessica, slept at her side.
+J. K. Rowling is the pen name for Joanne Rowling, the author of the seven enormously popular Harry Potter children’s fantasy novels that were published between 1997 and 2007.
+Born in 1965 in Yate, in Gloucestershire, England, Rowling began her career in the early 1990s, writing on restaurant napkins and drinking cups of espresso while her newborn baby daughter, Jessica, slept at her side.
 Recently divorced and living on welfare, Rowling could not afford to properly heat her small apartment, nor could she buy a word processor, so she instead spent her days in cafes and wrote nearly all of her first novel by hand.
-The result of Rowling’s work, Harry Potter and the Sorcerer’s Stone (Harry Potter and the Philosopher’s Stone in the U.K.), was passed over by dozens of publishers, each believing it to be too long, too complex, and far too slow.
+The result of Rowling’s work, Harry Potter and the Sorcerer’s Stone (Harry Potter and the Philosopher’s Stone in the U.K.), was passed over by numerous publishers, each believing it to be too long, too complex, and far too slow.

-Eventually, in 1996, British publisher Bloomsbury Press bought the book, and Rowling’s career exploded almost overnight.
+Eventually, in 1996, British publisher Bloomsbury Press bought the book, and Rowling’s career exploded almost overnight upon its publication the following year.
 Harry Potter and the Sorcerer’s Stone set record sales, made literary history, and changed the way children read forever.
 Quickly, Rowling began gathering prestigious awards.
 Harry Potter and the Sorcerer’s Stone was eventually named Children’s Book of the Year at the 1997 British Book Awards, and in 1998 the book was pronounced Best Book of the Year by both Parenting magazine and the New York Public Library and deemed one of the best books of 1998 by Publishers Weekly, School Library Journal, and Booklist.